How to Pay for Drug Rehab With Oxford Health Insurance

 - A payment plan, which allows you to pay off the cost of treatment over time.
 Some programs will allow patients up to 6 months or more to pay for treatment services.

-Call us today at (888) 966-8152 to verify your Oxford Health benefits.
+Call AAC today at to verify your Oxford Health benefits.
 Once your benefits have been verified, we can help you understand what your insurance will cover.
 This will also help us connect you with a treatment program most suited to your situation and needs.

 - Bloomberg.
 (2018).
 Company Overview of Oxford Health Plans, LLC.